 Here you will find the six sectors of the Erasmus+ Programme:

-Choose the one that’s closer to your organization’s main activity, and consult the Erasmus+ Guide to identify the sector-specific priority that is most relevant to your project.
+Choose the one that is closer to your organization’s main activity, you can also contact your National Agency if you aren’t sure of your sector.
+Then, consult the Erasmus+ Guide to identify the sector-specific priority that is most relevant to your project.

 The partners